 The information we hold includes information you have provided to us.
 We may also receive information from:

 - Activity providers who administer our funded programmes

 We may also share your personal information with other organisations and public bodies, in particular:

-We will also share your information, subject to contractual and other legal safeguards, with organisations contracted by NCC to provide a service to the council or directly to you.
-These service providers are known as data processors and have a legal obligation under GDPR and to NCC to look after your personal information and only use it for providing that service.
+We may also share your information, subject to contractual and other legal safeguards, with organisations contracted by Norfolk County Council to provide a service to the council or directly to you.
+These service providers are known as data processors and have a legal obligation under GDPR and to Norfolk County Council to look after your personal information and only use it for providing that service.
 These organisations include: